vuepress/vuepress-plugin-blog/docs/README.md

 ]
 ```

-In `FrontmatterClassifier` component, you can use `this.$pagination.pages` to get the matched pages in current tag
+In the `FrontmatterPagination` component, you can use `this.$pagination.pages` to get the matched pages in current tag
-classification.
-And what is wonderful is that a you don't nned to card about where you are, and you'll get a very
-natural experiences:
+classification:

 - If you visit `/tag/vue/`, the `this.$pagination.pages` will be: